Pollyanna (1960 film): Plot

 First, Rev. Ford reads one of the so-called "Glad Passages" of the Bible at church the following Sunday, stating that a young member of the congregation pointed out how many such passages there are, having gained the gumption to defy Aunt Polly.
 He intends to read one a week from this time on and then declares his support for the bazaar and encourages all to attend.
 Aunt Polly becomes furious about their audacity, forbidding Pollyanna to participate.
 On the evening of the carnival, Pollyanna is locked in her attic bedroom by Aunt Polly but is "rescued" by playmate and fellow orphan Jimmy Bean, who reminds her that she will lead "America the Beautiful" at the high point of the event.
 She slips away with Jimmy's help and has a wonderful time at the carnival, winning her first-ever doll.

 Upon returning home, Pollyanna avoids Aunt Polly by climbing a tree to her attic bedroom.
 When trying to reach her bedroom window, she drops her new doll; Pollyanna then falls off the window ledge screaming and is knocked unconscious before being discovered by Aunt Polly and her maids.

 After realizing her legs are paralyzed and that she may not ever walk again, Pollyanna develops severe depression, jeopardizing her chance of recovery.
 Meanwhile, Aunt Polly feels extreme guilt when she realizes how her behavior has isolated her from the town and Pollyanna.
 While talking to Dr. Chilton, she admits that her niece needed love and it was something she never gave her.
 Dr. Chilton tells Aunt Polly that they can give Pollyanna the love together and help mend the isolation she put on the townsfolk.

 When the townspeople learn of Pollyanna's accident, they arrive at Aunt Polly's house with outpourings of love.
 Dr. Chilton carries the reluctant girl downstairs where the neighbors wish her health one by one.
 Pollyanna's spirit gradually returns to its usual hopefulness and love of life, and she also learns that Jimmy has been adopted by Mr. Pendergast.
-Pollyanna is embraced by her aunt before they leave Harrington with Dr. Chilton for an operation in Baltimore which would correct her injury.
+Pollyanna is embraced by her aunt before they leave Harrington with Dr. Chilton for an operation in Baltimore which would correct her injury and help her walk again.
 She also found that the town adopted a nickname, Gladtown.